fauxparse/jesters/wp-content/plugins/stray-quotes/readme.txt

 == Installation ==

-0. If you are not automatically upgrading via wordpress, always **deactivate the older version** first.
-1. Upload the content of stray-quotes.zip to your `/wp-content/plugins/` directory.
+1. Upload the content of stray-quotes.zip to a dedicated folder in your `/wp-content/plugins/` directory.
 2. Activate the plugin on the 'Plugins' page in WordPress.
-3. Now Stray Random Quotes has its own menu.
+3. Stray Random Quotes has its own menu.
 Check the overview page in "Quotes" > "Overview".
 All the rest will come naturally.

+_Note when upgrading: If you are not automatically upgrading via Wordpress, always **deactivate the older version** first and **delete the old 'stray-quotes' folder**.
+It is not normally necessary to backup the quotes in the database unless so advised in the changelog or on the [plugin feed](http://www.italyisfalling.com/category/wordpress-things/feed/)._

 == Credits ==